 - sign necessary school consent forms, like those for class trips, and

-- consent to most medical care, including immunizations, routine medical care, dental work, mental health therapies, and emergency care.
+- consent to most health care, including immunizations, dental work, mental health therapies and emergency care.

 Caregivers, however, cannot consent to certain elective major medical procedures.
-Information on medical consent is available in the health care analysis on this website.
+Information on health care consent is available in the health care analysis on this website.

 It is important to note that educational consent documents and power of attorneys like the one in New York can be easily revoked by the parents.
 Furthermore, institutions, such as schools and hospitals, may not accept them despite the existence of a law stating they should.